William F. Cellini: Early life and family

 William Cellini was born in Springfield, Illinois.
 His family lived and worked in the blue-collar North End of the city.
 From the 1930s until the 1960s, the neighborhood where he lived was an enclave of Southern and Eastern European families.
 Most fathers on his block were coal miners or they worked in Springfield's factories.
-Cellini's father started out as a coal miner until he was 22 when he became a 37-year member of the Springfield Police Department.
+Cellini's father started out as a coal miner until age 22 when he became a 37-year member of the Springfield Police Department.
 During Cellini's childhood, his mother took in laundry and worked as a waitress at their family's restaurant.

 Cellini was president of his graduating grade school class, and he attended Lanphier High School in Springfield, graduating in 1952.
 He was the first member of his immediate family to attend college, earning a degree in physics from Illinois College in 1958.
 In 1960, he served on the faculty at Niantic-Harristown High School in Niantic, Illinois, where he taught physics, algebra and English.
 To help pay his way through college, Cellini played dances in Central Illinois with his own bands, The Hi-Fis and the Bill Cellini Orchestra.
 His first professional music job was in 1953.

 Cellini married Julianna Cellini, a former reporter.
 They are the parents of a son and daughter.

 Cellini plays piano and had a dance band that played throughout the Midwest from 1953 to 1969.
 He was elected chairman of the American Federation of Musicians Local 19.